TradeIdeasPhilip/deno-client-server-typescript-template/README.md

 ### Client Build Process
 Client side files are built automatically.
 When you try to access a `.js` or `.js.map` file our web server will check the dates of the files.
-If the `.ts` file is newer, the web server will automatically call tsc.
+If the corresponding `.ts` file is newer, the web server will automatically call tsc.

 `.ts` files now work like normal `.js`, `.html`, and `.php` files.
 You just save your change in your editor then hit refresh in your browser.